-The Prettiest Places to Gawk at Fall Foliage Near NYC
+The 7 Prettiest Places to See Fall Foliage Near New York City

-Walkway Over the Hudson, NY (2 hours from NYC via Metro-North)
+1. Walkway Over the Hudson, New York (2 hours from NYC via Metro-North)

 Think the High Line, but bigger.
 This expansive bridge deck runs 1.28 miles long between Poughkeepsie and Highland, offering panoramic views of the Hudson River and its surrounding color-changing trees.
 You can easily spend a full day exploring the two towns—there are historic districts, waterfront walks and even a Little Italy on the Poughkeepsie side, where sandwiches from Rossi Rosticceria Deli are an absolute must.

-Palisades Interstate Park, NJ (1 hour from NYC via car)
+2. Palisades Interstate Park, New Jersey (30 minutes from NYC via car)

 Just a short trip over the George Washington Bridge lies a scenic stretch that only gets prettier in the fall.
 Drive up the parkway to Rockleigh and back down to Fort Lee, where you’ll find a slew of excellent Korean restaurants.
 Bubbling crocks of soondubu at So Kong Dong or knife-cut noodle soup at Myung Dong Noodle House are perfect on a chilly evening.

-Essex, CT (2 hours from NYC via car)
+3. Essex, Connecticut (2 hours from NYC via car)

 1 Railroad Ave., Essex, CT; 860-767-0103 or essexsteamtrain.com

-Greenbelt Nature Center, NY (1.5 hours from Manhattan via Ferry and MTA Bus)
+4. Greenbelt Nature Center, New York (1.5 hours from Manhattan via Ferry and MTA Bus)

 700 Rockland Ave., Staten Island; 718-351-3450 or sigreenbelt.org

-Delaware Water Gap National Recreation Area, PA (1.5 hours via car)
+5. Delaware Water Gap National Recreation Area, Pennsylvania (1.5 hours from NYC via car)

-Autumn doesn’t get more glorious than in the Pocono Mountains, where an eclectic mix of trees turn every color on the fall-foliage spectrum.
-With a sprawling 70,000 acres wrapping around the Delaware River, this park is especially great for water activities (canoes, kayaks and rafts are available for rental).
-Nearby Stroudsburg is home to RAW, the area’s first urban winery and cidery—because a good hard cider should also be on your autumnal checklist.
+Autumn doesn’t get more glorious than in the Pocono Mountains, where the eclectic mix of trees turns every color on the fall-foliage spectrum.
+With a sprawling 70,000 acres wrapping around the Delaware River, this park is especially great for water activities (canoes, kayaks and rafts are available to rent).
+Nearby Stroudsburg is home to R.A.W., the area’s first urban winery and cidery—because a good hard cider should also be on your autumn checklist.

 1978 River Rd., Bushkill, PA; 570-476-0167 or delawarewatergap.com

-Bear Mountain, NY (1 hour from NYC via Metro-North)
+6. Bear Mountain, New York (1 hour from NYC via Metro-North)

-The Hudson Valley park is a stunner all year round but gets even more spectacular in the cooler months, as the mountainside turns shades of red, orange and yellow.
+The Hudson Valley park is a stunner all year round, but it’s even more spectacular in the cooler months, as the mountainside turns shades of red, orange and yellow.
 The hike to the peak is a bit strenuous—there’s some rock scrambling involved—but the panoramic views from up top are worth the workout.

-Letchworth State Park, NY (5 hours from NYC via car)
+7. Letchworth State Park, New York (5 hours from NYC via car)